Understanding the Business-to-Consumer (B2C) Model

 B2C is an acronym for "business-to-consumer."
 A B2C business is one that sells products or services directly to the consumer.

 When the Internet our homes in the mid-1990s, the world of small business changed forever.
 For the first time, the ability of small businesses to market directly to consumers in a robust way became possible.
-Although there are services that are set up to provide direct-to-consumer services, such as eBay for selling goods or Amazon, for selling everything else, small business owners were given the opportunity to can create their own storefronts.
-With the ability to sell directly to consumers, the B2C model, in essence, got rid of the middleman and, often times, eliminates the need for eBay, Amazon, and others entirely.
+Although there are services that are set up to provide direct-to-consumer services, such as eBay for selling goods or Amazon, for selling everything else, small business owners were given the opportunity to can create their own storefronts via e-commerce.

 The B2C Challenge